dinccey/ansible-k3s-2-node-ha/README.md

 ### Installation

-Note: This playbook was only tested on VMs with Ubuntu 18.04 running on vSphere.
+Note: This playbook was only tested on VMs with Debian 13 running on Proxmox VE.
 It will not work in most public cloud environments that don't support VRRP and Gratuitous ARP in their network.

 #### Prerequisites